-Digital advertising and advertising technology have been undergoing a massive transformation over the last few years.
-And in many cases, so have the teams that produce them.
+Digital advertising and advertising technology have evolved significantly since their inception.
+In many cases, this holds true for the teams responsible for both this discipline and technology.
 In this module, we show you how these major trends affect you and your advertising teams and how you can build a digital advertising strategy to achieve success in a changing marketplace.

 The Evolution of Digital Advertising

 Let’s take a look at the biggest advertising industry changes over the last few years.
-We’ve moved from a world where brands conduct handshake agreements to buy ads on a given website to their use of software to automate where they place their ads and how much they pay for them.
+Historically, a brand would conduct a handshake agreement to buy ads on a given website.
+This was later replaced by software that automates ad placement and purchase price on a brand's behalf.
 This new advertising paradigm is called programmatic advertising.

-The adoption of programmatic advertising has gone from just 27% of all digital advertising bought in the United States in 2013 to 82% in 2018, according to eMarketer.
+The adoption of programmatic advertising has gone from just 27% of all digital advertising bought in the United States in 2013 to nearly 85% in 2020, according to eMarketer.

 At the same time, how advertisers figure out who sees your ads is undergoing its own transformation.
 Gone are the days when brands just hoped that everyone on a specific website was in the market for their products.
 Savvy advertisers know that a campaign that includes everyone in a given demographic group (such as women age 25 to 35) or everyone who searches for given keywords (such as “best compact cars”) can certainly work.
 But they also know those broad groups are lacking important context.
 Just because someone is in the perfect demographic for your product doesn’t mean they actually want to buy it.
 And just because someone has searched for it doesn’t mean they’re considering a purchase.